JordWyatt/rightmove-by-notice-period/README.md

 [gspread]
 serviceAccountConfigurationPath= - Path to your Google API service account configuration sheetName - Name of the sheet to write to

+[mailer] (Optional, can be used to email results) port - SMTP port server - SMTP Server login - SMTP User / Login password - SMTP Password sender - SMTP Sender receiver - SMTP Receiver
 ```

-Once configured, the script can be should be scheduled to run every 24 hours.
+Once configured, the script can be executed periodically (using a CRON job for example).